Internet Annoyances

 Twitter litter

-I am not a big fan of many internet trends since the early 2000's because I was quite content with the conventional internet as a platform for companies, institutions and individuals to present their products, services, research or opinions.
+I am not a big fan of many trends since the early 2000's because I was quite content with the conventional internet as a platform for companies, institutions and individuals to present their products, services, research or opinions.
 I certainly appreciate the possibilities of online shopping and banking, of online collaboration and photo/video sharing.
 But I never cared for social networks, until it was unavoidable because they had become a big thing.
 I just didn't want to boast a list of online "friends" or "followers".
 I didn't want to share funny pictures and videos with my social network "friends", because I found that embarrassing already in 1990's when e-mail was the only way to do it.
 So I signed up with Twitter because some other notable Trek sites were on Twitter too.
 I didn't expect much, but what I found there was arguably the most underwhelming internet innovation of all times.

 The most evident drawback of Twitter is the posting limit of 280 (formerly 140) characters.
 What can I say with just 280 characters?
 Sorry, that is not sufficient for me.
 Not by a long shot.
 I understand that the posting limit allows the tweet to be sent as a text message from and to a mobile phone.
 But it is the 21st century, and we have got smartphones and LTE.
 There is no need for the limit.
 Overall, the social networks have lost perspective of the amount of information that is useful for a purpose and in a given medium.
 On one occasion they bombard me with dozens of videos on a single page without asking, another time the "news" that people urge me to read at Twitter consists of a few inane words.